 Priorité à la santé : Les préférences des Québécois en perspective comparée

-Our results indicate that Quebecers tend to prioritize healthcare spending over other public policies, and to be highly dissatisfied with the healthcare system.
-Our analyses also reveal a clear link between vulnerability to illness and attitudes towards health system financing.
-Older individuals, women and those with poorer health prioritize health policies more than other respondents, especially curative care that would benefit them immediately, to the detriment of preventive care.
-This high demand does not necessarily translate into a willingness to pay higher taxes to support this new public spending.
-On the contrary, these groups of citizens are the least likely to be willing to pay higher taxes to finance additional healthcare expenditure.
+There is a clear link between vulnerability to disease and attitudes towards health system financing.
+Older people, women and those in poorer health prioritize health policies more than other respondents, especially curative care that would benefit them immediately, to the detriment of preventive care.
+However, this high demand does not necessarily translate into a willingness to pay higher taxes to support this new public spending.
+Quite the contrary, in fact.

 [ - ]